+Estonia

+Score 7

-Score 7 The Strategy Unit of the Government Office is responsible for the quality of policymaking, including the evaluation of policy effectiveness and development of a knowledge base for future reforms.
-For 2014 - 2020, European Social Fund resources have been allocated for these activities, which has resulted in an increased number of studies of ex post and ex ante policy impact analyses.
-Nevertheless, the overall framework remains a work in progress, as the evaluations do not cover all significant policies and are not systematically used for the development of new policies.
-Since the Government Office has limited analytic capacity, the studies are produced by external national and international research teams.
+The Strategy Unit of the Government Office is responsible for the overall quality of policymaking, including the evaluation of policy effectiveness and development of a knowledge base for future reforms.
+In general, ex post evaluations take place three to five years after the implementation of the regulation, and cover areas of competition,

+administrative burden and regulatory overlap.
+The first ex post evaluations were undertaken in 2018.
+More recently, in-depth reviews have begun to be conducted in some policy areas, but the evaluation framework is not fully established yet.
+The publication of ex post evaluations remains at the discretion of the relevant minister and the use of analyses results is not systemic.
+The objective to increase the proportion of ex post evaluations set out in the new strategy document Principles for Legislative Policy until 2030, which was adopted in November 2020.

+France

+Score 7

-Score 7 There is no practice of systematic evaluation, except for policies or laws in which the respective constitutive act stipulates the need for an evaluation.
+There is no practice of systematic evaluation, except for policies or laws in which the respective constitutive act stipulates the need for an evaluation.
 However, over the past 25 years, the Court of Accounts, which previously exerted a legalistic type of oversight, has transformed its mission and adapted its methods so as to evaluate public policies from a political, social, economic and financial point of view.
 The Court's reports have become reference documents not only for the political authorities (government and parliament), but also for the opposition, the media and the broader public.
 The reports are usually characterized by rich analysis and accurate criticisms, and the recommendations are usually well received.
 The parliament and the government rarely challenge the courts' conclusions and recommendations, which often become the basis for new legislation.
 Since Sarkozy's time in office, the nominee for president of the court has always been a former politician from the opposition (at the time of appointment).
 This pattern has strengthened the legitimacy of the court, and allowed for the adoption of more policy-oriented evaluations.
 This dimension is not negatively perceived, as the Court is not seen as biased in its conclusions; indeed, its pragmatic suggestions are seen as useful in the preparation of new legislation.
+The last appointed president (a former socialist minister and EU commissioner) added one more instrument to the tool-box of the Court by publishing preliminary assessments or analyses of hot issues or government proposals within a few weeks or months.
+The Court acts on its own

+A recent example of the Court's critical attitude regarding shortcomings in current evaluation procedures came in a report about important public investment programs in the Sarkozy and Hollande era involving more than €7 billion from 2010 to 2018.
+The Court pointed out the limited nature of the assessment procedures concerning these investment plans, given the huge sums involved.
+Following President Macron's announcement of a new €30 billion investment plan to foster the French industrial sector in October 2021, the Court said that "the moment has come to open a thorough analysis" about this kind of public-financed investment plan, and "about its place in the overall strategy of public investment."

+Citation: